 Salinas, originally from Detroit, is extremely passionate about his roots, food, family, and community.
 In fact, many of his family members are responsible for the day-to-day operations.
 While his Detroit swagger has gotten him far, he remains modest and humble.
 He is a firm believer in philanthropy and gives back to the local community often.

 so remember, if you find yourself craving some serious Chicano eats, Frezko Taco Spot is the place to be.
 This “taco gang” serves up quick and delicious foods that will satisfy every palate – even the pickiest of eaters!
 All of the menu items are fresh – never frozen and their meat is sourced locally and butchered in-house.

 Frezko Taco spot is conveniently located at 5101 TX-121 in The Colony.
-Stop in to grab a quick and tasty bite from 10:30am – 10:00pm, 7 days a week.
-You can order online, dine-in, drive-thru, or have food delivered via Uber Eats, Grub Hub, or Door Dash.
+Stop in to grab a quick and tasty bite from 11:00am – 9:00pm, 7 days a week.
+You can order online HERE, dine-in, drive-thru, or have food delivered via Uber Eats, Grub Hub, or Door Dash.
 If you find yourself in North Fort Worth, be sure to visit their other location at 3409 North Tarrant Parkway, Fort Worth, 76177.
-Due to COVID-19, the Fort Worth location has suspended dine-in service for now.
 While tooling around town, you might also spot their food truck.
 They frequent The Truck Yard in The Colony, The Rail Yard in Frisco, and various festivals and events throughout the year – in and around the DFW metroplex.